mtth/avsc/README.md

       int stringLength(string str);
     }
   `);
   // We then create a corresponding server, implementing our endpoint. const server = avro.Service.forProtocol(protocol)
     .createServer()
     .onStringLength(function (str, cb) { cb(null, str.length); });

-  // Finally, we use our server to respond to incoming TCP connections. require('net').createServer()
+  // Finally, we use our server to respond to incoming TCP connections! require('net').createServer()
     .on('connection', (con) => { server.createChannel(con); })
     .listen(24950);